-In the meantime, Roku has removed all browser apps for some time now, Since the device has been designed as a streaming tool, the need for an integrated browser has been ignored.
+In the meantime, Roku has removed all browser apps for some time now.
+Since the device has been designed as a streaming tool, the need for an integrated browser has been ignored.

 Even so, a lot of users would like to use Roku as a fully-featured streaming device and surf the web as well.

-What are the best browsers to use on Roku?
+What browser can I use on Roku?

-We’re recommending Opera because of the few resources it needs and for the fast response time to search queries.
+We’re recommending Opera One because of the few resources it needs and for the fast response time to search queries.

 The unlimited integrated VPN will allow you to stream any show you want, from anywhere in the world, while also protecting your online identity.